useperform/perform/docs/more/extending-entities.rst

 However, there may be other times when you want to use the bundle's entity `as is`.
 In this case a mapped superclass won't work; they are considered abstract entities to Doctrine and therefore not available.
-For example, in one application we may wish to extend Perform's user entity with some extra fields, but in another application we want to use the existing entity as is.
+For example, in one application we may wish to extend the user entity with some extra fields, but in another application we want to use it as is.

 Defining extended entities
 --------------------------

-The PerformBaseBundle provides an event listener that configures an entity as a mapped superclass at the moment the mapping is loaded.
+The base bundle provides an event listener that configures an entity as a mapped superclass at the moment the mapping is loaded.
 This allows an entity to be used both as a mapped superclass when required, but also as a standalone entity.

 To extend an entity, create an entity class that extends the parent class, and then create a new mapping file that declares any extra fields and relationships.